-Student groups can approach off-campus entities for gift certificates, merchandise, or similar in-kind donations.
-No requests for financial support can be submitted to any organization or individual outside of the Clark community without the prior written approval of Student Leadership and Programming and the Vice President for University Advancement.
-Requests to seek external funding will only be considered upon a written request by a student organization in consultation with its faculty or staff adviser or a request from Student Leadership and Programming staff.
+Student groups, whether recognized or not, can approach off-campus entities for gift certificates, merchandise, or similar in-kind donations.
+However, no student group, whether recognized or not, can request financial or other types of support from any organization or individual outside of the Clark on-campus community without the prior written approval of Student Leadership and Programming and the Vice President for University Advancement.
+Requests to seek external funding will only be considered upon a written request by a student organization in consultation with its faculty or staff advisor or a request from Student Leadership and Programming staff.
 Off-campus fundraising for non-University programs and activities cannot be undertaken under the auspices of Clark University.
+Any use of Clark University's name, logo, trademarks, or likeness must be pre-approved by Student Leadership and Programming and the Vice President for Marketing and Communications.